Audiolab 6000CDT Review: Department of transport

 HOW IT COMPARES

 There aren’t many CD transports on sale right now, which nearly puts the Audiolab in a gang of one.
 Still, there’s always the Cambridge Audio CXC (MFC 401).
-The Audiolab feels a classier product; its slot-loading disc mech is nicer than the Cambridge’s wobbly tray, and the whole thing seems swisher.
-Sonically there’s not that much in it, but the Audiolab wins with a fraction more detail and a slightly crisper nature.
+The Audiolab feels like a classier product; its slot-loading disc mech is nicer than the Cambridge’s wobbly tray, and the whole thing seems swisher.
+Sonically, there’s not that much in it, but the Audiolab wins with a fraction more detail and a slightly crisper nature.
 It seems slightly less fussy with discs, too.
 It wins, but the CXC is great value all the same.

 7 Comments